TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Design Specifications61.md

 #### 6.1.1.1 Sequence Name

-Start New Game (ID: 183)
+Start New Game (ID 183)

 #### 6.1.1.2 Repository Role

-Initiator
+Initiator.
+The Presentation Layer captures user configuration from the UI, validates it, and initiates the process.

 #### 6.1.1.3 Required Interfaces